traumverloren/haute-codeture/haute-codeture.md

 ## flashylights.nl

+---

+# Final thoughts

+^Fun to experiment with hardware to create new ways of interaction ^Devops is a skill I need to develop
+^Soldering is not so bad (even thouh I still mess up)

+---

 ^Fun to experiment with hardware to create new ways of interaction ^Devops is a skill I need to develop
 ^Soldering is not so bad (even thouh I still mess up)